magnitudedev/magnitude-ts/README.md

 - Invalid test case format
 - API connection issues

 Make sure to wrap your calls in try-catch blocks for proper error handling.
-Make sure to wrap your calls in try-catch blocks for proper error handling.